top of page

 Typical Average Cost of Wedding Videography Price Points

 You also need to be aware of companies that subcontract or outsource the video work to random videographers and slap their name on it.
 They may not touch your wedding film at any point along the way.
-These companies will contract tons of weddings every year and are focused on quantity over quality.
+These companies contract tons of weddings every year and focus on quantity over quality.
 You'll find their ads on social media offering photo + video for under $2500 or films for under $2000 with long coverage hours and long edits.
 If it sounds too good to be true, it probably is.

 Bride in white dress and veil with groom in blue tux sitting in a white boho hammock